 “. . . . the very archaic Idea of Immaculate Conception, now finally crystallized into a dogma of the Christian Church, which carnalized this metaphysical idea beyond any common sense.
 For . . . it is purely astronomical, mathematical, and pre-eminently metaphysical: the Male element in Nature (personified by the male deities and Logoi—Viraj, or Brahma; Horus, or Osiris, etc., etc.) is born through, not from, an immaculate source, personified by the “Mother”; because that Male having a Mother cannot have a “Father”—the abstract Deity being sexless, and not even a Being but Be-ness, or Life itself.”

-Blavatsky on the ability of women to become Adepts (it is not a mere title, but is considered an evolutionary stage, or condition), discusses the physical interpretation of the Immaculate Conception, from the occult view further, in relation to women, that:
+Blavatsky on the ability of women to become Adepts (it is not a mere title, but is considered an evolutionary stage, or condition of the inner daimon in activity through the man), discusses the physical interpretation of the Immaculate Conception, from the occult view further, in relation to women, that:

 Helena P. Blavatsky in Alchemy in the Nineteenth-Century, La Revue Théosophique, Paris, Vol. II stated: